 This will entail mapping initiatives on the continent such as digital and biometrics ID, computer vision and video surveillance, automated and algorithm assisted decision-making both in the public sector and by way of the governance of market, for example, where AI is being deployed for purposes of online work, private services deploying AI, as well as behavioural market research approached through the lenses of data justice and political economy.

 The project will review thematic issues relating to AI that affect data justice, social justice and human rights outcomes.
 The themes of the research will include digital ID and biometrics, computer vision and video surveillance, automated and algorithm assisted decision-making, AI and the future of work, AI and gender, and AI and digital inequality.

-Download the project brief as well as related policy briefs below.
+Download the project brief as well as related policy papers and policy briefs below.